GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 ## Overview

 The Gluu Server's public facing pages are `xhtml` files.
 Each Gluu Server component is deployed as a separate archive in WAR format.
-When any component's service is started, its archive is unpacked ("exploded") to Jetty's temporary file directory located under `/opt/jetty-<VERSION>/temp/`.
+When any component's service is started, its archive is unpacked ("exploded") to Jetty's temporary file directory located under `/opt/jetty-<VERSION>/temp/` before it'll be able to start serving requests for associated functionality.

-To customize any files used by a component, the file needs to be changed either at the location where they are unpacked, or in the corresponding archive itself.
+To customize any files used by a component, they need to be changed either at that temporary location, or inside the corresponding archive itself.
 Note that changes made directly to unpacked files under `/opt/jetty-<VERSION>/temp/` won't be persisted--each time a component's service is restarted its WAR archive will be re-exploded, overwritting the existing content on the disk.

 A typical example would be customizing oxAuth's login page.
 There are two ways to acheive this: